Is it even possible to find cheap maternity clothes on a budget?

 - For shirts – think long and stretchy to cover your belly.
 I found super long tank tops at H&M that were perfect for layering under other shirts.
 This extends the life of many other shirts by giving some extra tummy coverage.
 As just an added plus, I also still layer these tank tops all the time for nursing.

 - For jeans – use the hair tie trick when they start to get too snug.
-Loop a hair tie over the button, through the buttonhole and back over the button.
-Confused by my description?
-You can see how ridiculously easy it is with this youtube video.
+Loop a hair tie over the button, through the buttonhole and back over the button

 - Use a Bella band.
 These stretchy bellybands will keep your pants in place after they can no longer be zipped and add a little extra bump coverage.